Tom Murarik

 • Multi-Objective Optimisation: deciding optimal driver shifts by pairing this approach with Monte Carlo simulations leading to significant improvement in routing efficiency metrics and changes in driver hiring/headcount.

-• VRPs: improving routing efficiency by enabling parallelisation and integrating cutting-edge new algorithms on the optimisation framework that routes the tens of thousands of vans used by the Ocado Group's retail partners.
+• VRPs: improving vehicle routing efficiency by enabling parallelisation and integrating cutting-edge new algorithms on the optimisation framework that routes the tens of thousands of vans used by the Ocado Group's retail partners.

 • Time-series forecasting: deployed tree-based ML models across the business, applications include hourly sales and basket size forecasting.
 Automated manual methods and decreased forecast error by up to half vs manual Excel-based legacy methods.